elitalpa/challenges_list/challenges_list.md

 26. Kubernetes
 *2022-02-15*
 [The Challenge (an exercise)](https://www.katacoda.com/courses/kubernetes)
-Book : Kubernetes: Up and Running
+Book : "Kubernetes: Up and Running"
 no output specified